ruby-amqp/amqp/README.md

 [Getting started guide](http://bit.ly/getting-started-with-amqp-ruby-gem) explains this and two more examples in detail, and is written in a form of a tutorial.
+See [AMQP Model Explained](http://bit.ly/amqp-model-explained) if you want to learn more about AMQP principles & concepts.